Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

 ```

 ### Specific path certificates
-This starter also allows you to load the certificate in the specific path as
+AzureKeyVault keystore will load certificates in the specific path:

-trusted certificates if following property is configured.
+well-know path: /etc/certs/well-known/
+custom path: /etc/certs/custom/
+The 2 paths can be configured by these propreties:

 ```yaml
 azure: